-The Linde Combustion Technology Center allows Linde to work together with Sweden’s steelmakers to help advance CO2-free combustion.
-Together, they are finding ways to reduce emissions by testing emissions-free fuels like “green” CO2 in Linde’s cutting-edge combustion lab near Stockholm.
+The Linde Combustion Technology Center allows Linde to work together with leading steelmakers to help advance CO2-free combustion.
+Together, they are finding ways to reduce emissions by testing emissions-free fuels like clean hydrogen in the cutting-edge combustion lab near Stockholm.

 Nestled among the many nondescript buildings of a sprawling industrial park in Älvsjö, just south of Stockholm, lies a large warehouse-looking structure that’s having a huge impact on global emissions.